topasmc/topas-docs/parameters/physics/modular.rst

     sv:Ph/Default/Modules = 1 "Transportation_Only"

 Below is a :ref:`physics_available_modules` with the corresponding Geant4 class names.
+Users who are advanced experts in Geant4 physics can also write their own Geant4 physics modules.

 The remaining options for the ``"Geant4_Modular"`` physics type are::